bem-site/bem-method/method/quick-start/quick-start.en.md

 ## Modifier

-An entity that defines the appearance, state, or behavior of a block or element.
+A BEM entity that defines the appearance, state, or behavior of a block or element.

 Features: